KarreJohnHyde/cognitive_learning/README.md

 ## 🔑 Optional: Claude AI Integration

-The platform works fully offline with its local NLP engine.
-To unlock Claude-powered quiz generation, intelligent exam papers, and personalised study recommendations:
+The platform works fully **offline** — no API key required.
+To unlock Claude-powered quiz generation and AI recommendations:

 1. Obtain an API key from [console.anthropic.com](https://console.anthropic.com).
-2. Enter it in the **sidebar** under *🔑 Anthropic API Key* while the app is running.
+2. Enter it in the **sidebar** under *🔑 Anthropic API Key*.

-The key is never persisted — it lives only in your Streamlit session.

 ---